Skatteetaten/aurora-gradle-plugin/README.md

             deliveryBundle = false
         }
     }

+If you are building a python app your delivery bundle will have this format:

+    <artifactiId>-<version>-Leveransepakke/
+    <artifactiId>-<version>-Leveransepakke/metadata/<all contents of src/main/dist/metadata>
+    <artifactiId>-<version>-Leveransepakke/src/<all app source from src/main/resources and all deps exploded>

 ### Configuration of defaultTasks

 defaultTasks will be set to `clean install` if this property has not already been set.